tywalch/electrodb/README.md

 For `SK` values, the `entity` value from the model is prefixed onto the key.

-### Facet Arrays
+### Composite Attribute Arrays
-In a Facet Array, each element is the name of the corresponding Attribute defined in the Model.
+In a Composite Attribute Array, each element is the name of the corresponding Attribute defined in the Model.

-> Note: If the Attribute has a `label` property, that will be used to prefix the facets, otherwise the full Attribute name will be used.
+> Note: If the Attribute has a `label` property, that will be used to prefix the composite attributes, otherwise the full Attribute name will be used.
 >
 ```javascript
 attributes: {